 Exclusion of negotiations

-The Tender Committee may not carry out negotiations with the successful Tenderers on the Support Agreement.
-No Tenderer may be required to assume more responsibilities than the ones included under these Tender Documents.
+The Tender Committee may not carry out negotiations with the successful Investors on the Support Agreement.
+No Investor may be required to assume more responsibilities than the ones included under these Tender Documents.

 Notification of Proposal Ranking